hybridious/Artifical-Intelligence/README.md

 - Data parser; before data is to be passed through the linear regression algorithm it needs to be parsed for effiency and quickness.
-(NOT DONE) twitter.com/skidematician will do this, deadline: nov 30 2017

-- Statistics and calculus solutions; before writing the code, a mathematical representation is needed to make things easier for us         and to be understood.
 (NOT DONE)